New Jacobi--Davidson type methods for the large SVD computations: Numerical experiments

 \section{Numerical experiments}

-We report numerical experiments to illustrate the considerable superiority of IPJDSVD to JDSVD.
-We have also developed a hybrid two-stage IPJDSVD algorithm in Matlab, which is based on the same motivation and is along the same line as that of the state-of-the-art two-stage software package PRIMME\_SVDS in C language developed in \cite{wu16primme} for accurately computing several extreme singular triplets.
-In the first stage of IPJDSVD\_HYBRID we perform a similar IPJDSVD method on the eigenproblem of the cross product matrix $A^TA$ or that of $AA^T$ if $m<n$ with the same outer stopping tolerance as that of PRIMME\_SVDS, where $A$ has full column or row rank; a convergence analysis of IPJDSVD on such eigenproblem can be made similarly and is adaptable from the current context, and we omit it due to space.
-We will illustrate that IPJDSVD\_HYBRID is at least competitive with and can outperform PRIMME\_SVDS considerably.
-All the experiments were implemented on a 12th Gen Intel(R) Core(TM) i7-12700K CPU 3.60GHz with 32 GB main memory and 12 cores using the Matlab R2023b under the Ubuntu 22.04.4 LTS 64 bit system with the machine precision $\epsilon=2.22\times 10^{-16}$.
+We report numerical experiments to illustrate the considerable superiority of JDSVD-V to JDSVD.
+We also make a comparison of JDSVD-V and PRIMME\_SVDS \cite{wu16primme}.
+To this end, we have also developed a hybrid two-stage JDSVD-V algorithm, called JDSVD-V\_HYBRID, in {\sc Matlab}, which is based on the same motivation and is along the same line as that of the state-of-the-art two-stage software package PRIMME\_SVDS in C language developed in \cite{wu16primme} for accurately computing several extreme singular triplets.
+In the first stage of JDSVD-V\_HYBRID we perform a similar JDSVD-V method on the eigenproblem of $A^TA$ or that of $AA^T$ if $m<n$ with the same outer stopping tolerance as that of PRIMME\_SVDS, where $A$ has full column or row rank; a convergence analysis of JDSVD-V on such eigenproblem can be adaptable from the current context, and we omit it due to space.
+If further accuracy is required, JDSVD-V\_HYBRID then switches to the second stage and implements the JDSVD-V method proposed in this paper using the approximate singular vectors obtained in the first stage as initial guesses.
+We will illustrate that JDSVD-V\_HYBRID is at least competitive with and can outperform PRIMME\_SVDS considerably in terms of overall efficiency and reliability, especially when computing the smallest singular triplets.

+All the experiments were implemented on a 12th Gen Intel(R) Core(TM) i7-12700K CPU 3.60GHz with 32 GB main memory and 12 cores using the {\sc Matlab} R2023b under the Ubuntu 22.04.4 LTS 64 bit system with the machine precision $\epsilon=2.22\times 10^{-16}$.